 - The clinician should make every effort to discourage the patient from undergoing unnecessary laboratory tests by pointing out that past results have not been helpful with making a diagnosis.
 Hence laboratory investigations should be restricted to those necessary to help with the diagnosis.

 Cognitive-behavioral therapy is recommended over pharmacological therapy for treating somatic symptom disorders.
 The patient should not be questioned directly about the symptoms since this will affect his or her perception of sharing the information with the clinician.
 Other psychological therapies, such as relaxation therapy, family therapy, and patient education, have been proven effective.

 Antidepressants can be effective in treating somatic symptom disorders.
 There is no clear difference in terms of the type of antidepressant, although some results have shown that tricyclic antidepressants are more effective than SSRIs.
 Patients may also be prescribed an SNRI (Serotonin and Noradrenaline Reuptake Inhibitor), atypical antipsychotics, or herbal medications.

 Treatment of special form

-- Development of anxiety and depression in the later stage
+- developing anxiety and depression

-- The risk of suicide
+- increasing the risk of suicide

-Prevention of Somatoform Disorders
+Prevention of Somatic Symptom Disorders